Chesterkxng/alx-system_engineering-devops/0x02-shell_redirections/README.md

 : a script that creates a file with a special name (full of special characters) 8-cwd-state
-: a script that saves the result of a commande in a file
+: a script that saves the result of a commande in a file 9-duplicate-last-line
+: a script that duplicate the last line of a file